Venezuela wants to expand oil diplomacy despite falling prices

 "Petrocaribe, what it must do at this stage, is consolidate, strengthen, grow and deploy itself with even more strength," Maduro said.

-Former Venezuelan President Hugo Chavez created Petrocaribe in 2005 to help neighbors cope with rising energy costs, letting them finance 60 percent of their purchases.
+Former Venezuelan President Hugo Chavez created Petrocaribe in 2005 to help neighbours cope with rising energy costs, letting them finance 60 percent of their purchases.

 But Venezuela's capacity to serve as benefactor to the region has suffered with its economy, which is in apparent recession with inflation at 60 percent and foreign reserves shrinking.
 Seven ALBA countries are also in Petrocaribe.